Global Net Zero progress

 – Dr Steve Smith, Executive Director, Oxford Net Zero

-Oxford Net Zero is part of a pioneering team surveying more than 4,000 significant entities to track net zero targets globally.
+Oxford Net Zero is part of a pioneering team surveying significant entities to track net zero targets globally, aiming to increase transparency and accountability of net zero targets pledged by nations, states and regions, cities and companies.

-In June 2022, we published the Net Zero Global Stocktake which assesses the status and trends of net zero target setting across countries, sub-national governments and companies.
+In June 2023, we published the Net Zero Stocktake 2023 which assesses the status and trends of net zero target setting across countries, sub-national governments and companies.

 TRACKING GLOBAL NET ZERO COVERAGE